encoredev/encore/docs/deploy/own-cloud.md

 **[Your apps](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Cloud Deploy**.

 ## Amazon Web Services (AWS)
-To configure for Azure deployments, head over to the Cloud Deploy page by going to **[Your apps](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Cloud Deploy**.
+To configure for AWS deployments, head over to the Cloud Deploy page by going to **[Your apps](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Cloud Deploy**.
 Follow the instructions to create an IAM Role, and then connect the role with Encore.
 [Learn more in the AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).